 05.01 Authority

-NRR is assigned the responsibility to establish the foundation on which the reactor inspection program is structured, and to confer on the Regions the authority to inspect activities over which the NRC has jurisdiction. responsible for the development and oversight of the LRIP, while the Regions responsible for the implementation of the LRIP.
+NRR is assigned the responsibility to establish the foundation on which the reactor inspection program is structured, and to confer on the Regions the authority to inspect activities over which the NRC has jurisdiction.
+DNRL is responsible for the development and oversight of the LRIP, while the Regions are responsible for the implementation of the LRIP.
 Any follow-up and future inspection needs relating to license renewal after the renewed operating license is granted will be integrated into the Reactor Oversight Program under IMC 2515.
 The responsibility for these inspections will be maintained by the Regions.

 05.02 Applicant Responsibility